ddageforde/Python-Projects/README.md

  the day and the number of calories of each item.
 The program saves the food journal to a text file and at the end of the program the user has the option to look at their food journal from previous dates.

  blackjack.py - This is a blackgame that uses the random module to randomly select cards dealt by the dealer.

+ football.py - This program displays the active roster of a football team sorted by position.
+The program displays team statistics such as the number of players on the active roster, the current team salary, the teams's cap space, the average age of each player.
+The program also includes options to give raises to players, cut players, or add players to the roster.
+This project demonstrates knowledge of functions, error handling by using the assert statement, looping, and working with the statistics module to make calculations.